-Aggravated driving while intoxicated or aggravated DUI means that there were factors in your DUI that cause the courts to take it more seriously.
+Aggravated driving while intoxicated or aggravated DUI means that there were factors in your DUI that caused the courts to take it more seriously.
 In California, these are known as enhancements.
-State law says that a DUI is more serious, and may carry harsher penalties, when any enhancement is present.
+State law says a DUI is more serious and may carry harsher penalties when any enhancement is present.

 The most common enhancements or aggravating factors are:

-- You have a previous DUI on your record in the past 10 years, or
+- A previous DUI on your record in the past ten years

-- You refused to take a blood, breath or urine test after you were arrested for DUI.
+- Refusal to take a blood, breath, or urine test after an arrest for DUI

-How does aggravated DUI differ from normal DUI?
+How Does Aggravated DUI Differ from Standard DUI?

 You can be convicted of DUI even if no aggravating circumstances or enhancements are involved.
 A normal DUI means that you either:

-- Drove a vehicle while impaired by alcohol or a drug, or
+- Drove a vehicle while impaired by alcohol or a drug

 - Dispute the accuracy of the chemical test

 - Get evidence thrown out if police violated procedures